 Authors retain copyright of their works through a Creative Commons Attribution 4.0 International License that clearly states how readers can copy, distribute, and use their attributed research, free of charge.
 A declaration "© The Author(s) 2021." will be added to each article.
 Authors are required to sign License to Publish before formal publication.

 References should be numbered in order of appearance at the end of manuscripts.
 In the text, reference numbers should be placed in square brackets and the corresponding references are cited thereafter.
 Only the first five authors' names are required to be listed in the references, other authors’ names should be omitted and replaced with "et al.".
-Abbreviations of the journals should be provided on the basis of Index Medicus.
 Information from manuscripts accepted but not published should be cited in the text as "Unpublished material" with written permission from the source.
 The names of journals should be italicized.

 References should be described as follows, depending on the types of works:

 |Journal articles by individual authors||Weaver DL, Ashikaga T, Krag DN, Skelly JM, Anderson SJ, et al. Effect of occult metastases on survival in node-negative breast cancer.
 N Engl J Med 2011;364:412-21.
 [PMID: 21247310 DOI: 10.1056/NEJMoa1008108]|